Skip to content

 Open in xt-play

-Ok, that’s a lot.
-But we can manage.
+Okay, that’s a lot, but we can manage.

-The question our own investors are now demanding an answer to though, is: how much did we just lose because of those products compared to if we had sold them before they ended up on XY Bank’s balance sheet?
+The question our own investors are now demanding an answer to, though, is how much we just lost because of those products compared with selling them before they ended up on XY Bank’s balance sheet.
 We didn’t keep track of when that happened!

 Let’s add that in: